OldestBen/Simple-Server-Audit-Script/README.md

 # Server Audit and Domain Administration Script

 This PowerShell script collects various information about a server and, if applicable, its domain controller.
 The collected data includes IP address, server roles, access methods, virtual machine status, uptime, OS version, CPU and RAM usage, drive information, shares, security software status, Windows Defender status, RDP status, and recent errors from event logs.
-For domain controllers, it also gathers domain administration information and last logged in users and computers.
+For domain controllers, it also gathers domain administration information, last logged in users and computers, and printer information.
 The results are exported to CSV files for easy analysis.

 ## Features